 - The Task Force Chair will perform an initial review of the application, determine whether to present it to the Task Force Membership for a vote, and notify the TALS Director of Training, Compliance, & Technology of the decision.

 - The Task Force Chair will submit the applicant’s information to the full Task Force for a vote, providing a reasonable deadline for responses.
 The majority of those who cast votes will determine whether the applicant is admitted to the Task Force.

-To start this process, please email the completed application to Samantha Sanchez at email@example.com.
+To start this process, please email the completed application to Ann Pruitt at firstname.lastname@example.org.